 - people who feel supported by their employers, who have the tools and resources to do their work, and who feel their judgment is valued, turn out better work.
 Better work results in higher software delivery performance, which results in a higher level of organizational performance.

-And how do we reach this Nirvana of having engaged employees, doing better work, leading to better organisational performance?
+And how do we reach this utopia of having engaged employees, doing better work, leading to better organisational performance?

 By having good leaders!